killgoret42/movie-rental-mockup/ReadMe.txt

 Username: admin
 Password: password

 NOTE: you will need AccessDatabaseEngine installed for the program to function properly.
-You can download it from microsoft with this link https://www.microsoft.com/en-us/download/details.aspx?id=13255
+You can download it from Microsoft with this link https://www.microsoft.com/en-us/download/details.aspx?id=13255